matze-dd/Tex2txt/README.md

 A severe general problem is order of macro resolution.
 While TeX strictly evaluates from left to right, the order of treatment by regular expressions is completely different.
-This calls for hacks like the regular expression in skip_space_macro together with the placeholder mark\_begin\_env;
+This calls for hacks like the regular expression in skip\_space\_macro together with the placeholder mark\_begin\_env.
-it aims to avoid that a macro without arguments consumes leading space inside of an already resolved following environment.
+It aims to avoid that a macro without arguments consumes leading space inside of an already resolved following environment.

-Overall, parsing with regular expressions is fun, but remains a rather coarse approximation of the "real thing".
-Nevertheless, it seems to work quite well in practice, and it inherits high flexibility from Python.

 Under category Issues, some known shortcomings are listed.